JamesNewton/SDMG-Web-Bot/README.md

 - <a href="https://www.sdmakersguild.org/steambot-build-day-at-gaslight-gathering-april-13-2019/">Steampunk version</a> built at <a href="http://gaslightgathering.org/">Gaslight Gathering 2019</a> (also 2021)
 - https://www.youtube.com/watch?v=SbmjmV-a6yE demo of the ping sensor working
 - https://youtu.be/kWHx6a_4-iI?t=1523 Presentation about the bot for the Seattle Robotics Society
+- https://hackaday.io/project/184720-web-smart-phone-screen-blink-bot This crazy idea will be the focus of future development, as it allows us to use a cell phone as the _onboard_ brains of the robot!!!
+It communicates via optical isolated connection for safety, and leave the wifi or even cell phone data connection of the phone free to access web services or enable tele-op.
+Development is easily done from your PC and updates are OTA and secure via the phones web browser; no app to install!
+It's just a web page.